adleroliveira/dreamjs/README.md

 #### A lightweight json data generator.

 This library can output random data from a Json Schema using standard types like String, Number, Date, Boolean, Array, or with the 60+ built-in custom types like Name, Age, Address, Word, Sentence, paragraph, gender, (RGB) color etc.

 The built-in Custom Types are mostly provided by the module [Chance][Chance] but the library also allows you to create your own Custom Types.

-It can be used with multple Schemas that can be selected before usage and the it is also chainable, meaning that you can chain several configurations before finaly output the processed json.
+It can be used with multiple Schemas that can be selected before usage and the it is also chainable, meaning that you can chain several configurations before finally output the processed json.

 ## Installation